Kotlin/kotlinx.coroutines/coroutines-guide.md

 World!
 ```

 Essentially, coroutines are light-weight threads.
+They are launched with [launch] _coroutine builder_.
 You can achieve the same result replacing
 `launch(CommonPool) { ... }` with `thread { ... }` and `delay(...)` with `Thread.sleep(...)`.
 Try it.

 If you start by replacing `launch(CommonPool)` by `thread`, the compiler produces the following error: